 Any addresses uploaded to email marketing providers that do not follow all four statements violate its terms of service.

-Here are other some caveats to remember:
+Here are some other caveats to remember:

 - Make sure the people on your list have explicitly consented to receive emails from you for the purposes of marketing or communicating to them.
 Do not copy/paste addresses you find on the web.